trigg/Discover/README.md

 A compositor is strongly advised but there is a non-compositor mode optionally

-It is advised to install python-gobject from your own package manager.
+It is advised to install python-gobject from your system's own package manager.

 #### Debian/Ubuntu